nmandery/batyr/README.md

 # batyr

-Synchronsiation server for on-demand synchronization of vector datasources to a PostgreSQL/PostGIS database.
+Server for on-demand synchronisation of vector datasources to a PostgreSQL/PostGIS database.

 For the complete manual see the included MANUAL.md file.